 Charging submission fees is a bit of a controversy in the lit mag world.
 There was a great article about it in the Nov/Dec 2011 issue of Poets & Writers—publishers and editors sit on both sides of the issue with a lot of conflict in between.
 We choose to charge a submission fee for a couple of reasons.

 We are run by an all-volunteer staff and currently the only compensation we offer contributors is a hard copy of the issue they’re featured in.
 We are working toward paying contributors, and we’d definitely like to pay our staff.
 And since we are committed to producing a high-quality, ad-free magazine, that means we have to get creative about revenue streams.

 Why don’t you publish your editorial calendar?

 Because we don’t really have one.
-We have a publication schedule; the deadlines for which are posted on our submissions page.
-But otherwise we don’t do themes for individual issues.
+We have a publication schedule, but otherwise we don’t do themes for individual issues.
 If you have a well-told personal story, we would love to read it.